 So let's be clear, there are a lot of causes of tinnitus, and even with that big list, for a third of all tinnitus sufferers there is still no identifiable cause.

 Oh, and by the way Flare, your statement that 'there is no cure for tinnitus' is deeply misleading.
-There is no cure for some forms of tinnitus but there is for other causes.
+There is no cure for some forms of tinnitus but there is a cure for other causes.
 You cannot simply blanket all causes into one and this is worrying and misleading for sufferers who may come across your statements in a web search.

 In this light then Flare's blunt claim that their ISOLATE plugs "will prevent your tinnitus from worsening" is firmly in the marketing fluff side of things.
 If your tinnitus does happen to be caused by high noise exposure, and you are still having high noise exposure, then the ISOLATE plug will help, but then again so would any hearing protection.
 Which brings us nicely onto the second claim.